AI Image Analyzer — Analyze Any Picture Free

 How accurate is the color extraction?

-The AI identifies the 3-5 most dominant colors in your image with standardized color names and hex codes.
-Color percentages represent approximate area coverage.
-The accuracy is comparable to professional color analysis tools, making it suitable for brand color matching, product cataloging, and design workflows.
+Color extraction is part of AI Analyzer Pro.
+It identifies the 3-5 most dominant colors in your image with standardized color names and hex codes, plus approximate area-coverage percentages.
+The accuracy is comparable to professional color analysis tools — suitable for brand color matching, product cataloging, and design workflows.
+The free version doesn't include color extraction.

 Can I use the analysis results commercially?

-Yes, all analysis results are yours to use without any restrictions.
-Use the generated alt text on your website, the extracted tags in your product catalog, the color data in your design system, or any other output in your commercial projects.
-There are no licensing fees or attribution requirements.
+Yes, all analysis results — both the free brief description and the paid full analysis — are yours to use without restriction.
+Use the alt text on your website, the extracted tags in your product catalog, the color data in your design system, or anywhere else.
+No licensing fees or attribution required.

 What image formats are supported?